-Should you perform ghost peer review for someone else, such as an advisor or senior colleague?
-Publication ethical guidelines say ‘no’
+Should you perform ghost peer review for someone else, such as an advisor or a senior colleague?

 ‘I’ve received a peer-review request from x prestigious well-known journal, but I don’t have the time.
 Would you be interested in taking this on?
 It’ll be good for your career’ (or words to that effect).